English

 Hormonal Changes: From First Menstruation to Menopause

 As a woman, you will encounter hormonal changes.
-Although hormones play a significant role from birth, you only really notice them when you hit puberty and have your first period.
+Although hormones play a significant role from birth, you only start to notice them during puberty when you have your first period.
 Women experience various hormonal changes throughout their lives.
-In this blog, we will explain the hormonal changes that occur between your first menstruation and menopause.
+In this blog, we will explain the hormonal changes that occur from your first menstruation to menopause.
 We will also explore some common hormonal complaints.

 Puberty and the First Menstruation

-The average age at which girls start their period and enter puberty is between 9 and 16 years.
-Most girls have their first menstruation between the ages of 11 and 14.
-The first period is also known as menarche.
+The average age at which girls begin menstruating and enter puberty is between 9 and 16 years.
+Most girls have their first period between 11 and 14 years old.
+The first menstruation is also known as menarche.
 During puberty, hormonal changes begin that lead to the development of secondary sexual characteristics, such as breast development, hair growth, and menstruation.
 Oestrogen is the primary hormone involved in this process.
 Oestrogen stimulates the growth of breast tissue and the development of female reproductive organs.

-When you reach childbearing age, you experience a monthly menstrual cycle.
+When you reach reproductive age as a woman, you experience a monthly menstrual cycle.
 This cycle is regulated by a complex interplay of hormones, including oestrogen, progesterone, follicle-stimulating hormone (FSH), and luteinising hormone (LH).
-These hormones stimulate the growth of eggs and ovulation.
+These hormones stimulate egg cell growth and ovulation.
 Want to know more?
-Read here all about female hormones.
+Read all about female hormones here

 Hormonal Balance and Well-being

 Between the ages of 18-45, you are in the prime of your life physically, and your hormones should have found a good balance.
-A well-balanced hormone level contributes to the regulation of the menstrual cycle, a healthy reproductive function, and the maintenance of overall physical and emotional balance.
-Additionally, a good hormonal balance can help reduce symptoms such as mood swings, fatigue, and sleep problems when these are caused by hormonal fluctuations.
-Our body is a very complex system where hormones can sometimes cause disruptions, particularly in women.
-You can experience unpleasant symptoms due to a hormonal imbalance, such as menstrual disorders like PMS or PCOS.
+A balanced hormone level helps regulate the menstrual cycle, supports healthy reproductive function, and maintains overall physical and emotional balance.
+Additionally, a good hormonal balance can help reduce symptoms like mood swings, fatigue, and sleep problems when these are caused by hormonal fluctuations.
+Our body is a complex system where hormones can sometimes disrupt things, especially in women.
+You may experience unpleasant symptoms due to a hormonal imbalance, such as menstrual disorders like PMS or PCOS.

 Hormonal Imbalance and Menstrual Disorders